velten-group/EMBO-multi-omics-course/day2/data-integration/README.md

 For the downstream analysis, we will use a model pre-trained on the data discussed [in the previous practical](../data-handling).

-TODO:

-- demo notebook
-- pre-trained model for multiome and/or
+# Notebooks

+For this part of the course, we prepared the following notebooks:

-- pre-trained model for CITE-seq data
+- demo CITE-seq integration notebook.

 ## MOFA model interpretation

-We will see how variance explained, factor, loading and other plots can be useful to interpret the trained model.
+We can investigate how variance explained, factor, loading and other plots can be useful to interpret the trained model.

 We will mention how `MOFA2` (in R) or `mofax` (in Python) can be of help when interrogating the model.

-TODO:

-- demo notebook (same)